AlexMahadevan/my-website/public/posts/post3.md

 ---
-title: "Understanding Misinformation"
+title: "Fact-checking is free speech — and essential to market economies"
+dek: "The politicians and pundits attacking fact-checkers and misinformation research claim to love capitalism.
+Then should love fact-checking."
-date: "November 8, 2024"
+date: "Nov.
+8, 2024"
 category: "Misinformation"
+slug: "understanding-misinformation"
 ---

-Misinformation can spread like wildfire.
-Knowing how to spot it and counter it is key to informed decision-making.
+Misinformation leads to market failures.